 What is FOS?

-FOS, or Fructooligosaccharides, are short and medium chain sugar molecules that your body can't digest.
-FOS passes through your stomach and into your intestines, where they feed the beneficial bacteria and yeast.
 FOS is considered a prebiotic, as it provides nourishment to the probiotics ("good" bacteria) in your gut.
-The prebiotic FOS feeds the beneficial probiotics, who can continue to work at keeping your immune and digestive systems healthy and strong.
-FOS is thought to be particularly beneficial in stimulating the growth of Bifidobacteria species of probiotics.
+The prebiotic FOS feeds the beneficial probiotics, which can continue to work at keeping your immune and digestive systems healthy and strong.

 Fructooligosaccharides are naturally present in foods such as: